openziti/ziti-doc/docfx_project/ziti/manage/controller.md

 ### Prerequisite - PKI

 Public Key Infrastructure (PKI) is a complex topic.
-See the [pki](~/ziti/manage/pki.md) page for additional details about the sort of needs and considerations relevant to the Ziti controller.
+See the [pki](~/ziti/manage/pki.md) page for additional details about the sort of needs and considerations relevant to the Ziti Controller.

 ## Sizing Guidelines

-The Ziti network controller and routers are still in the process of being stress tested.
+The Ziti Controller and Ziti Routers are still in the process of being stress tested.
 We recommend starting with a small scale deployment until key performance indicators start to hint that the server requires more resources.
 A Ziti network will have two important metrics: CPU and network capacity.
 Modest sized networks require minimal investments in infrastructure.
 Start with small machines and increase as needed.